ATOMNFT/CYD-ESP32Marauder/README.md

  <br>

  ## SD portal fix
   <b> This fix is to relocate all the portals for evil portal to a folder on the sd card.
-When you install marauder on the CYD all the protals used in evil portal get stored on the root of the sd card.
+When you install Marauder on the CYD all the protals used in evil portal get stored on the root of the sd card.
 To me this is a nuisance as all the pcap and other files that are captured while sniffing get thrown on the root of the sd as well.
 I have gone through and adjusted the code so you may create a folder titled "portals" and store the html files there.<br>In the <a href=https://github.com/ATOMNFT/CYD-ESP32Marauder/tree/master/Evil%20Portal%20Stuff>Evil Portal</a> section are the files needed along with directions on usage. </b>

  <br>
  <br>